mixtapejaxson/ChatTweak/README.md

 ## How to Contribute

-1. Clone or fork the respository `git@github.com:dclstn/better-chat.git`.
+1. Clone or fork the respository `git clone https://github.com/mixtapejaxson/SnapTweak.git`.
 2. Install dependencies, typically by `npm install` in the root of the directory.
 3. Run `npm start` to run the development server.
 4. Navigate to `chrome://extensions/` and enable developer-mode (top-right).
 5. Click `Load Unpacked` and add `/public` from your cloned repository.
 6. Finally, navigate to `https://www.snapchat.com/web` and any changes you make to `/src/script` will be reflected there.

-> Disable any other instances of BetterChat you may have running.
+> Disable any other instances of SnapTweak you may have running.

 ## Other stuff